elucian/bee/syntax/composite.md

 **Notes:**

+* A range member/element is a native type;
-* Anonymous range expression [n..m] is of type Z
+* Anonymous range expression [n..m] is of type Z;
-* Range can apply only to discrete basic types (A,B,Z,N)
+* Range can apply only to discrete basic types (A,B,Z,N);
-* Control variables can be declared in range using "∈"
+* Control variables can be declared in range using "∈";
-* To check value is in range use operator "∈"
+* To check value is in range use operator "∈";

 ## Ordinal